migueldiazpdj/migueldiazpdj/README.md

 <p>I'm an enthusiastic data analyst in business strategy.
 My journey's 🚀 marked by a deep passion for innovation and entrepreneurship, tackling challenges that blend cutting-edge technology with business insights.</p>

-- 🏫 Currently learning Python, R, SQL, large-scale computing, and Machine Learning at university
+- 🏫 Currently learning Python, R, SQL, large-scale computing, and Machine Learning at university.
+- 🔭 Learning **mainframe technologies** and **scalable computation**.
-- 🔢 Working on mastering statistical analysis techniques
+- 🔢 Working on mastering statistical analysis techniques.

 <p>Thanks for visiting and I'd love to <a href="https://www.linkedin.com/in/migueldiazperezdejuan/">connect!</a> 🌟</p>